OpenKore/openkore/plugins/needs-review/busCommands/trunk/doc/README.txt

 #   specifies which plugin files to load at startup or when the "plugin load all" command is used.
 loadPlugins_list macro,profiles,breakTime,raiseStat,raiseSkill,map,reconnect,eventMacro,busCommands #add busCommands here

-Use:

-You can send console commands to other openkore clients open.
-You can specify char name or send to all, or send to all there is in a specific field.

 How to use:

 in console type: